Unable to find any listings.

 Our Bear Mountain Homes

 As you might expect, we offer luxurious Big Bear Mountain vacation rentals, ones that allow for a ski in/ski out experience that you will never forget!
-Each of our Big Bear Mountain vacation rentals are regularly cleaned.
-Charming condos with fireplaces constructed out of stone, vaulted ceilings with wood beams, and decks with views of the slopes you will spend your days on; chalet style cabins nestled away into the side of the mountain with game rooms and hot tubs, bright and spacious bathrooms, and bedrooms designed for sleep; Big Bear rustic cabins with paneled walls, homey kitchens, and views that stretch out forever: our Big Bear Mountain homes will speak to your soul.
-No matter which type of rental you choose, you’ll experience a feeling of privacy and isolation that you can’t find with a hotel room.
+Each of our Big Bear Mountain vacation rentals are regularly cleaned, so that’s one less thing to worry about.
+Our Bear Mountain vacation rentals come in all shapes and styles too.
+With charming condos with fireplaces constructed out of stone, vaulted ceilings with wood beams, and decks with views of the slopes you will spend your days on; chalet style cabins nestled away into the side of the mountain with game rooms and hot tubs, bright and spacious bathrooms, and bedrooms designed for sleep; Big Bear rustic cabins with paneled walls, homey kitchens, and views that stretch out forever: our Big Bear Mountain homes will speak to your soul.
+Our vacation rentals come in a variety of sizes too.
+Choose from cozy one-bedroom cabins perfect for a romantic getaway or the serious adventurer, to larger homes that can easily sleep 16 guests.
+You can bring your entire extended family, including the family’s four-legged friend, with you to Bear Mountain.
+No matter which type of Big Bear mountain adventure lodge you choose, you’ll experience a feeling of privacy and isolation that you can’t find with a hotel room.

 Exploring Big Bear